 Other solutions, especially in the office environment, consist of using available software solutions to speed-up communication, automate tasks that can be automated, track work, and generate helpful reports.
 Coincidentally, these are all the things that a CMMS does for a maintenance department.

 Figuring out if idle time is a problem for your organization is often much easier than reducing it.

 The main challenge is finding out the root cause of idle time.
 Is a machine idling because the production process is inefficient?
 Is it because a preceding machine in the production line doesn’t work at full capacity?
-Is it because low-quality input material results in more intervention from machine operators which slows the production down?
+Is it because low-quality input material results in more intervention from machine operators, slowing the production down?
 Is it a combination of different reasons?

-While reducing idle time is not always as straightforward as we would like it to be, the effect it can have on your bottom line makes it a worthwhile endeavor.
+While reducing idle time is not always as straightforward as we would like it to be, the effect it can have on your bottom line makes it a worthwhile pursuit.

 Limble Ranked #1 by maintenance experts in the field